lemonbob/todoVue/README.md

 ## Contribution to [todoMVC.com](http://todomvc.com)

-Comparison of todoMVC project using Vue.js Framework.
-(Vue version obviously not in MVC architecture)
+Comparison of todoMVC project using Vue.js Framework. (note: Vue is not MVC architecture)

 The todolist app has been regarded by many developers as a good baseline by which to gauge performance.
 Many frameworks claim superior performance, claiming the virtual DOM speeds up reneders.
 Previously, I have shown this to be complete bunkum using various methods and explanations of how the DOM and render tree actually function.
 Frameworks do, however, provide convenience.